Compliance templates

 To create a new compliance template:

-- Navigate to Platform Settings → Compliance → Templates
+- Navigate to Platform Settings → Compliance → Templates.

-- Click Create and select:
+- Click Create template and select:

-- Configure the compliance modules you need
+- Configure the compliance modules and required controls you need.

-- Set the template status to Published when ready
+- Set the template status to Published when ready.

 Applying templates to assets